Kiranjith83/SA/SA.md

   - Failure of core nodes can cause storage instability and any job or part of a big job running on the system fails.
   - **Task nodes** they only runs tasks.
 It has no role in cluster management.
   - Task nodes failures can be recovered.
+- You can configure the cluster to periodically archive the log file stored on the master node to S3.
+This has to be done at the setup stage while creating the cluster.
+It happens in five-min interval.
 - S3 uses as data store.
 EMRFS the whole data is residing on S3.
 - EMR is used for huge scale log analysis, indexing, machine learning, financial analysis, simulations, bioinformatics and many other large scale application.
   - It process huge sets of data.